 .
 In addition to the adjustable Y-buckle, the rear strap is not fixed, allowing webbing to be fed from side to side, offering greater adjustability than helmets with fixed webbing straps.

 Aero helmets often tend to be a bit heavier than their non-aero counterparts, due to the increased amount of material needed to fill in areas that would be open for vents on a traditional helmet.
 We were pleasantly surprised to find that the Ballista only tipped the scale at 266g, making it the lightest aero helmet we tested.
-The Giro Air Attack Shield weighed 326g and the POC Octal Aero weighed 287g, for comparison.
+The POC Octal Aero weighed 287g, for comparison.
 The Ballista is only 2g heavier than the heavily ventilated Bell Gage.
 Some of the weight savings over traditional helmets in our test is due to the fact that our test version of the Ballista is not equipped with a MIPS liner.

 Bontrager offers a MIPS version of the Ballista that increases weight between 20-30g depending on helmet size.
 Weight is often a secondary consideration to the wind-cheating benefits on aero helmets, but this model's low weight enhances its versatility, making it a potential option for climbers with the right conditions.
 The impressive weight of this lid can be partially attributed to the extensive internal channeling that reduces the overall mass by removing EPS foam.

 When it comes to aero helmets, the Bontrager Ballista is definitely one of the better looking options.
 On this day we discovered that it is not nearly as warm as other aero helmets we tested.
 Thats a good thing.